 This work was painted while Van Gogh was working in the company of Gauguin at Arles.
 It was retouched early in 1889.
-Van Gogh painted a companion picture of Gauguin's armchair, shown by night, now in the Rijksmuseum Vincent Van Gogh, Amsterdam.
+Van Gogh painted a companion picture of Gauguin's armchair, shown by night, now in the Van Gogh Museum, Amsterdam.
 The two paintings may have been intended to represent the contrasting temperaments and interests of the two artists.

 Miranda Hinkley (in the studio): ‘Goodnight Vincent’ by Niall O’Sullivan.

 Almost a dare, rather than an invitation.

 You skew perspective, pitch that hard clay floor into our faces

 And yet those roots reach out from the box of onions,